tardate/LittleArduinoProjects/STM32/BluePill/LCD16x2/README.md

 ![lcd_column_row_arrangement](./assets/lcd_column_row_arrangement.jpg?raw=true)

 Unlike normal development boards interfacing a LCD to a ARDUINO is quite easy.
 Here we don’t have to worry about data sending and receiving.
-We just have to define the pin numbers and it will be ready to display data on LCD.Unlike normal development boards interfacing a LCD to a ARDUINO is quite easy.
-Here we don’t have to worry about data sending and receiving.
 We just have to define the pin numbers and it will be ready to display data on LCD.

 ## Circuit Diagram and explanation